NeuroWinter/aws_training/aws/whitepapers/security_best_prac.md

 - Platform and application management
 - Customer Data

+In this model you own the access rights to your EC2 instances, but AWS helps you create these access controls.
+They will provide you with your initial passwords and access to an EC2 instance or AMI image, and it is up to you to change these passwords.

+Authention to EC2 instances are provided by AWS, using asymmetric key pairs, a.k.a Amazon EC2 key pairs.
+Each user can have multiple EC2 keypairs, however these are not tied to the IAM users or AWS at all.
+An EC2 key pair will only provide access to that single EC2 instance, and no other AWS services.
+You can use your own generator like openSSH to generate these key pairs, or you can use AWS.
+If you use AWS, they will not store the private key for you, and it is up to you to securely store it.

+When you create an EC2 linux instance using the cloud-init service the public key will be added to the servers ~/.ssh/authorized_keys file, allowing you to ssh into the instance using the private key.

+When you create an EC2 Windows instance, then the admin password is encrypted with the public key, a user can then request the password using the aws cli or management console, providing the private key for decryption.

+All of this can be disabled of course.

 ### Container Services
 These normally run on EC2 but you dont always manage the EC2.